QRAM: A Survey and Critique: Errors

 \paragraph{Error rates. } It's well-known that a quantum algorithm with $G$ gates can succeed if each gate has an error rate of $O(1/G)$, and this is often a necessary condition as well (with even more stringent conditions if idle qubits are also error-prone).
 The error rates in curent quantum devices are too high for circuits with more than a few hundred gates, and experts seem to generally expect the future to centre around fault-tolerant error-correcting codes, not spectacular jumps in physical error rates~\cite{GRI:MosPia2021}.

-For this reason, if a QRAM technology requires error rates per \emph{component} to scale inversely with the number of bits of memory we do not consider this an effective approach to passive gate QRAM, regarding such components as just as unlikely as quantum computing without error correction.
+For this reason, if a QRAM technology requires error rates per \emph{component} to scale inversely with the number of bits of memory we do not consider this an effective approach to passive hardware-QRAM, regarding such components as just as unlikely as quantum computing without error correction.

 Where this might not matter is applications with only a small number of QRAM accesses.
 As an example, if an algorithm needs $10^{6}$ Hadamard gates but only $10^2$ QRAM accesses, then physical error rates of $10^{-3}$ are too high for Hadamard gates but just fine for the QRAM.
 In this case we would not need error correction, and in fact we could decode a logical state to a physical state, apply the QRAM, then re-encode to the logical state.
 This is a risky process for a quantum state, but if we make few total accesses to the QRAM then we also do few total decodings.
 This might be helpful, but we stress again that this limits the potential total size of the QRAM.